-Note: Pets are not permitted within the Raptor Centre, in the Flyway, or anywhere on the Wildlife Walkway.
-Service Animals may be restricted from Mountsberg programs that include live animals, such as the Bird of Prey show and horse-drawn wagon rides.
+Note: Pets are not permitted within the Raptor Centre building, in the netted presentations area, or anywhere on the raptor trail.
+Service Animals may be restricted from Mountsberg programs that include live animals, such as the bird of prey programs and horse-drawn wagon rides.
 Please contact the park in advance for details on how to make your visit accessible, at 905-878-5011, or e-mail email@example.com.

 Our Raptor ExperiencesRegister for an Experience